It can be difficult to stay organized financially. You may have multiple bank accounts, credit cards and individual retirement accounts to monitor.

 Neither site appears to offer a direct phone number for customer service, though Personal Capital has a number to reach a financial adviser.

-Edge: Personal Capital
+Winner: Personal Capital

 Even if you have all of your accounts linked and up to date with the aggregator, you will still likely need to log in to the individual accounts to perform certain tasks.

 You Can’t Make Transactions